101121/WGDI-/source/bk.rst

 .. glossary::

-   gff1 =  osm.gff
-      gff1 is ......

-   gff2 =  sb.gff
-      gff2 is ......

-   lens1 = osm_chrs.lens
-      lens1 is ......

-   lens2 = sb_chrs.lens
+   colinearity = colinearity(colinearscan,mcscanx)
-      lens2 is ......

-   genome1_name =  Oryza sativa
-      genome1_name is ......
+      colinearity is

-   genome2_name =  Sorghum bicolor
+   ks = ks file
-      genome2_name is ......
+      ks is

    markersize = 1
-      markersize is ......
+      markersize is

    area = 0,1
-      area is ......
+      area is

+   block_length = int number
+      block_length is

    position = order
-      position is ......
+      position is

-   colinearity = osm_sb.block.txt
-      colinearity is ......

-   ks = osm_sb.ks.txt
-      ks is ......

-   block_length = 20
-      block_length is ......

    figsize = 10,10
-      figsize is ......
+      figsize is

-   savefile = osm_sb.dotplot.order.ks.png
+   savefile = savefile(.png,.pdf)
-      savefil is ......
+      savefile is

+Example
+"""""""

 Modify
 """"""

 Modify the parameters that are right for you to run

-Example
-"""""""

 Begin
 """""